 11 min read

-The build quality, image quality, that hybrid optical/electronic viewfinder, and overall results are just incredible "IF" you have the patience to make to most out of it and treat it like a film camera.
+Many people consider the Fujifilm X-Pro1 to be one of the best cameras for street photography, the build quality, image quality, that hybrid optical/electronic viewfinder, and overall results are just incredible "IF" you have the patience to make to most out of it and treat it almost like a film camera.

-2012 Specs in 2021
+2012 Specs in 2022

 - 16.3MP APS-C "X-Trans" CMOS sensor.

 - The shutter speed maxes out at 1/4000th.